 Be engaged and conscientious practitioners who understand the context in which their designs are implemented and the corresponding impact of their activities on society.

 To foster attainment of the educational objectives, the ME Department has developed a curriculum that insures students will achieve the following outcomes by the time of graduation:

-a) Graduates must have the ability to apply knowledge of mathematics and science to solve engineering problems.
+a) Graduates must have the ability to apply knowledge of mathematics, science, and engineering.

 b) Graduates must have the ability to design and conduct experiments, as well as to analyze and interpret data.